Feminist Initiative (Sweden): Political party

-Some of the statements attributed to Tiina Rosenberg, such as "women who have sex with men are traitors to their sex" were criticized as too radical for the party by some other leading Fi members like Susanne Linde and Ebba Witt-Brattström as well.
+Some of the statements attributed to Tiina Rosenberg, such as "women who have sex with men are traitors to their sex" were criticized as too radical for the party by some other leading Fi members like Susanne Linde and Ebba Witt-Brattström.
 This led to worsening personal conflicts within the party, with both Linde and Witt-Brattström distancing themselves from the party.

-On 1 March 2006, Liberal People's Party's MEP Maria Carlshamre defected to Feminist Initiative, while remaining within the liberal ALDE group.
+On 1 March 2006, Liberal People's Party's MEP Maria Carlshamre defected to Feminist Initiative, while remaining within the liberal Alliance of Liberals and Democrats for Europe Group group.
 She explained her defection by citing "a lack of consideration for feminist issues among her former colleagues".

 In 2005, Jane Fonda and Eve Ensler supported Fi by joining the election tour in Sweden.
 Fonda also donated 400,000 Swedish kronor for the campaign.
-In the days before the Swedish election on 17 September 2006, Fonda again came to Sweden to support the party's election campaign.
+In the days before the Swedish election on 17 September 2006, Fonda came to Sweden again to support the party's election campaign.

 Benny Andersson, one of the members of the group ABBA, donated one million kronor to the party in 2009 for its European Parliament campaign.

 In July 2010, the party burned 100,000 Swedish kronor ($13,000; £8,500) in a protest against unequal pay.
 Fi wanted to draw attention to its proposal for a government fund for equal pay.
 The money that was burned had been donated by the advertising agency Studio Total, and the event got major publicity around the world.
 In 2010, the Swedish electro group The Knife also donated money to the party.

 In July 2016, the party announced that it was officially supporting the Black Lives Matter movement.

 In July 2018, Feminist Initiative member Oldoz Javidi was strongly criticized in Swedish media for anti-semitic remarks made during a Ship to Gaza voyage.
 Javidi stated in an interview that the Jews living in Israel should be moved to the USA, a remark that made journalists draw comparisons to deportations during WWII.
 Javidi left the party following the criticism.

 Gudrun Schyman announced on 28 October 2018 that she would not seek re-election as party leader at the next FI party congress, although she remains on the voting ballots in case of a snap election.
 She will remain a member of the party.

 Gita Nabavi, who was re-elected to lead the party with Farida al-Abani in 2019, said that the party is made up of a diverse range of people.
 She said this includes: people of immigrant backgrounds, people who are transgender (who are spokespeople within the party on cultural issues), and people who are gay, lesbian, or bisexual.
 Nabavi also said that the party is anti-racist and that the outlook was a "huge part of our ideology and our way of working".